 Amplitude or stroke length is how far the massage head travels.
 It determines whether a massage gun can really hit deep into the muscles, even bigger muscles.

-The Bantam has a stroke length of 10mm.
-We think this is impressive.
+We did the measurements and discovered the Bantam has a stroke length of just shy of 10mm.
+And we think this is impressive.
 Why?
 Well, try scouring the market for mini massage guns with such high amplitude and we promise you won’t find many.

 Only the giant Theragun has 12mm for its mini version (we all know how plentiful Theragun are).
-Most have between 6-9mm amplitude.
-There’s just a handful of massagers offering 10mm head travel, such as Ekrin Bantam itself, or the Minirex.
+From our experience, most have between 6-8mm amplitude.
+There’s just a handful of massagers offering ~10mm head travel, such as Ekrin Bantam itself, or the Hypervolt Go 2.

 Here’s where we answer the question about the motor.
 But first, what is stall force?

-Even some full-sized massage guns do not hit 35lbs.
-To be fair though, it’s scaled down from the larger ones which stall at 56lbs. of pressure.
+To give you a persective, even some full-sized massage guns do not hit 35lbs.
 We tried, just for practice to stall this gun and it took a fair bit of pressure.